Banking and Finance

 Can I open a bank account before I come to the UK?

 No, you can only open a bank account when you are resident in the UK and have fully registered at your university.

 Where do I get a student status bank letter?

-A student status bank letter will be issued to you by your college when you have fully completed the registration process and during the Pop Up bank event.
+A student status bank letter will be issued to you by your college when you have fully completed the registration process.

 You can also obtain one through Student Registry.
 See here for details.